evelyn-zhan/noted-io-react/README.md

 This project is made as the final project of "Learn to Build a Web App with React" course in Dicoding Indonesia.

-The project utilizes Vite to for the usage of React.
+The project utilizes Vite for the usage of React.

 ## ⭐ Features

-- Add Notes
+- Add Notes ✅
-- Search Notes
+- Search Notes ✅
-- Archive / Unarchive Notes
+- Archive / Unarchive Notes ✅
-- Delete Notes
+- Delete Notes ✅

 ## 💻 Tech Stacks